 In our open-source data, we provide continuous measurements of some of the exposure metrics: closest distance of each storm to each county, peak sustained surface wind at the county center, and cumulative rainfall.
 However, epidemiologic studies of tropical cyclones often use a binary exposure classification (“exposed” versus “unexposed”) to assess storm-related health risks (e.g., Grabich et al. 2015b; McKinney et al. 2011; Caillouët et al. 2008), and so we explored patterns in storm exposure based on binary classifications of these exposure metrics.

 Two of the exposure metrics (flood- and tornado-based) were inherently binary in our data, since these metrics were based on whether an event was listed in the NOAA Storm Events database.
 For other exposure metrics, each county was classified as exposed to a tropical cyclone based on whether the exposure metric exceeded a certain threshold (Table 1).
-We picked reasonable thresholds (e.g., the threshold for gale-force wind for wind exposure), but others could be used with the open-source data and its associated software.
+We picked reasonable thresholds (e.g., the threshold for gale-force wind for wind exposure; Table S1), but others could be used with the open-source data and its associated software.

 For the rainfall metric, a distance constraint was also necessary, to ensure that rainfall unrelated and far from the storm track was not misattributed to a storm.
 Through exploratory analysis, we set this distance metric at 500 km (i.e., for a county to be classified as exposed based on rainfall, the cumulative rainfall in the county had to be over the 75 mm threshold and the storm must have passed within 500 km of the county; Table 1).
 This distance constraint was typically large enough to capture storm-related rain.
 However, data users should note that in rare cases—for example, exceptionally large storms (e.g., Hurricane Ike in 2008) or storms for which storm tracking was stopped at extratropical transition (e.g., Tropical Storm Lee in 2011)—some storm-related rain exposures may be missed because of this distance constraint (Figure S1).
 This distance constraint can be customized using the software published in association with the open-source data (Anderson et al. 2020b).